timwaik/tkinterInterestCalculator/README.md

 Interest can be accrued monthly or yearly, and the duration can be calculated in a duration of years and months.

-Error messages will display for invalid input
+Error messages will display for invalid input.